The Story That Started The Adventure Project

 This story is the reason The Adventure Project was founded.

-Flying over doctors and humanitarians helps (it does).
-But true impact at scale starts when you train people to become heroes in their own communities.
-Heroes like health care workers, living and working in their neighborhoods.
+Change begins when you train people to become heroes in their own communities.
+Heroes like local health workers, midwives, farmers, and water operators who live and work alongside their neighbors every day.

 Women will always be walking.
 But our supporters are changing what women carry.
 And that makes all the difference.